-Before we talked about a comparison In terms of price, of several platforms of map servers, this time we will talk about the comparison in functionality.
-For this we will use as a basis a study by Pau Serra del Pozo, the Technical Office of Cartography and Local GIS (Diputación de Barcelona) and although the analysis is based only on the tools that are distributed in the market, it can be useful when deciding for spending money.
+Before we talked about a comparison In terms of price, of various map server platforms, this time we will talk about the comparison in functionality.
+For this we will use as a basis a study by Pau Serra del Pozo, from the Technical Office of Cartography and Local GIS (Barcelona Provincial Council) and although the analysis is based only on the tools that are distributed in the market, it can be useful when deciding for spending money.
 It is necessary to understand that in the map service functionality, it is only understood to read and arrange GIS data in such a way that a web browser can display them with certain "basic" functionalities.
-Among these "basic" functionalities we understand: -Visualization, identification, consultations and remote connection. -Combination of layers, calculation of routes, "redline" edition, scale printing.
+Among these "basic" functionalities we understand: -Visualization, identification, queries and remote connection. -Combination of layers, route calculation, "redline" edition, scale printing.

 |MapXtreme (Mapinfo) |